Knowing your carrier oils is an important step in perfecting your skincare regimen since they allow you to use and benefit from essential oils. How?

 But, unfortunately, its thickness can be a little too much for oily or acne-prone skin and it can even lead to more breakouts.

-Make sure you don’t buy some low-quality product as these are more refined and may be mixed with other oils in the manufacturing process.
+Make sure you don’t buy some low-quality products as these are more refined and may be mixed with other oils in the manufacturing process.
 Always search for cold-pressed, unrefined, extra virgin olive oil.

 Grapeseed oil is a byproduct of the winemaking process, but that doesn’t make it any less important and effective as a carrier oil.
 It’s rich in vitamin E and C which makes it really useful for oily and acne-prone skin.
 It can help the skin control sebum production, promote collagen creation and calm inflammation.
 Suffering from adult acne?
 Try grapeseed oil as a carrier oil.